NAGANDLA-LEELA-PAVAN-KUMAR/student-greeting-website/README.md

 # student-greeting-website
-This website is  to wish a student on his/her birthday
+ This is actually a college based website which is to be displayed in our college TV screens in and around of our college